zendesk/link-dane/docs/SETUP.md

 ### Feedback form

-Link-SF uses [Formspree](https://formspree.io/) to send emails from the static site.
+Link-Dane uses [Formspree](https://formspree.io/) to send emails from the static site.

 If you'd like to use a feedback form: